-What is INPRS?
+What is a INPRS?

-INPRS oversees the administration of the various State retirement funds for public employees, including the Teachers Retirement Fund (TRF).
+INPRS oversees the administration of the various State retirement funds for public employees, including the Public Employee Retirement Fund (PERF).
 The fund is a retirement account designed to help you achieve financial well-being.

-As a public school employee, you are automatically a member of INPRS and will have an individual Annuity Savings Account (ASA) funded by a 3% mandatory contribution.
-Per state law, contributions are paid either by the member via payroll deductions or by the employer on the member's behalf.
-The District will contribute the entire 3% on your behalf, submitted on a bi-weekly basis.
+Eligible employees are automatically a member of INPRS and will have an individual Annuity Savings Account (ASA) funded by a 3% mandatory contribution.
+Per state law, contributions may be paid by either the member via payroll deduction or by the employer on the member's behalf.
+If you are an eligible employee, the District will contribute the entire 3% on your behalf, submitted on a bi-weekly basis.
 You will not be responsible for any of the 3% contribution.
+Your HR Coordinator can confirm whether you are eligible for PERF.